tl;dr

-I want to frame this from two operational roles:
+I want to frame the rest of this post from two roles:

 • the researcher building and refining threat hypotheses